The future world of workPrint publication

 - Review of workforce roles and numbers – We shall deal with the negative point first: consideration will of course need to be given to which roles your business has been able to operate without and whether there is likely to be a continued reduction in certain areas of work (and therefore a need to consult about potential redundancies, restructures and/or changes to terms of employment), rather than a quick bounce-back.
 On the flip side, for those people working in key areas (such as shop workers and the food manufacturing industry), we are already seeing demands for wage increases (to recognise their value) – those will have to be factored into planning.
 Read our recent article “Flexible furlough, post-furlough planning and alternative workforce measures” for more information.

 - Up-skilling and re-training – Some roles and skills will have emerged as absolutely key to the running of your business.
 For example, almost every business will feel indebted to its IT teams.
 In addition, other employees might have found themselves taking on new tasks and responsibilities, such as developing media content for the business – particularly given the huge increase in the use of social media to stay connected.
 Are there people who could re-train or up-skill into more business critical roles?
 Or indeed new roles to service customers’ new demands?
+If there are skills gaps, employers may well need to look further afield and recruit from overseas.
+We have set up a business immigration hub to assist employers with this.

 - “Just-in-case” model – Many businesses operate on a “just-in-time” model.
 Should you now be thinking about changing this to a “just-in-case” model in preparation for future unforeseen events such as these?
 Such a change in approach will inevitably affect your supply chains, production line requirements and contractual relationships with consumers, suppliers and agency workers.
 Looked at through a different lens, consideration of the issues businesses are now facing should be factored into the next iteration of disaster recovery planning.